carloscabo/jquery-autohide-plugin/README.md

 `timeout` time until the element autohides in miliseconds.

 `buttons_events` events used for the button element.
 Default is `click` event, but you can also use `mouseenter` or both (see sample below).

+`hide_on_start` hides the target element on load, to be sure its initially hidden

 `buttons` the element that acts as trigger of the visibility... usually a button.
 You can provide several elements at once with JQuery syntax (comma separated values) this way: